Updated: Jul 7

 If you have children, who was the worst teacher they ever had?

-Have you ever had or worked with a teacher than made you feel unsafe?
+Have you ever had or worked with a teacher who made you feel unsafe?

 Now imagine that you're a hiring manager and a resume belonging to one of those teachers finds itself on your desk.
 Are you going to hire them?
 Would you give them an interview?
 I'm assuming not.